 So, on its Website and App, Honey aggregates millions of products from thousands of stores, adds its native coupon intelligence to the mix, turning itself into a lucrative place for buyers even in the shopping funnel’s discovery phase ( the first stage ).
 A remarkable feature of the Honey app is that it gives users the convenience of a single cart, even if they choose items from different stores.

 Honey Gold Program

-Honey Gold is a loyalty program that passes on 1-4% of the affiliate earnings back to Honey Gold members.
+Honey Gold is a loyalty program that passes on a portion of the affiliate earnings back to Honey Gold members.

 The reward program is a win-win for both — buyers and Honey.
 It functions as another reason for Honey members to begin shopping using Honey, adding a bonus on top of the native coupon savings.